Is GEO Replacing SEO in 2026?

 SEO is not dead.
 It is evolving.
 Search has shifted from ten blue links to rich answers, panels, and now conversational outputs.
 As generative engines synthesize information from multiple sources, the definition of search optimization must widen.
 Think of today's practice as multisource optimization, with GEO as a core component of the broader SEO strategy.

-Search has already begun to change shape; in March 2025, Generative AI Overviews appeared in 13.14% of U.S. desktop searches, up from 6.49% earlier that year, according to data from Semrush.
+Search has already changed shape significantly.
+Conductor's 2026 AEO/GEO Benchmarks Report analyzed 21.9 million Google searches and found that AI Overviews now appear in 25.11% of all queries, up from 13.14% in March 2025 (Semrush data).
+That growth, from roughly 1 in 8 searches to 1 in 4, happened in under a year.
 The mission has not changed: users still want the best answer in the fewest steps.
 What has changed is the interface and the path.
 Generative engines can shorten the distance between a question and an action.
 Your job is to be a trusted part of that answer.

 SEO vs. GEO at a glance